 St. Mary’s County Stuffed Ham is a Southern Maryland institution.

-Come on down to St. Mary’s, and taste some of this county treat for yourself.
+Come on down to St. Mary’s and taste some of this county treat for yourself.
 Stuffed ham can be found at several country markets and restaurants, including: Chaptico Market, WJ Dent & Sons, St. Mary’s Landing Restaurant, and area McKay’s grocery stores (301-997-1828).
-At Lenny’s, a local landmark, Chef Dan serves up stuffed ham dishes and occasionally offers stuffed ham how-to classes.

 While it is traditionally served for Thanksgiving, Christmas, and Easter, Stuffed Ham can be enjoyed anytime.
 The ham, stuffed with greens, onions, and spices, can be found at most county festivals and fairs throughout the year.
 It is eaten with eggs for breakfast and as a sandwich for lunch and makes an excellent main course for dinner.